rockettheme/docs/Docs/joomla/platform/install_joomla_25.md

 ![][installation_j25_5]

 The next step involves FTP configuration.
-Do not panic, this isn't a vital step in most cases.
+Do not panic, this is not a vital step in most cases.
 It is only really useful in the event that your server's configuration either prevents or requires that you upload media or install extensions through this method.
 Servers installed on a Windows operating system and most Linux setups generally do not require this step at all.

 ![][installation_j25_6]